tuanyvan/EveryoneAPI/README.md

 # EveryoneAPI
-The server API, written in ASP.NET, for the Everyone app.
+The server API, written in ASP.NET, for the Everyone mobile app in Bell Geekfest 2022.